Hablamos Español Insurance Companies We Work With

 Do I need both?

 Most service businesses do, because they face both kinds of claims.
-The two coverages do not overlap.
+The two coverages generally do not overlap.

 Is professional liability the same as errors and omissions?